chipmuenk/modular_synths/README.md

 * Felix Wiegand [wgdmodular] is a module developer, a [Youtuber](https://www.youtube.com/channel/UCtgYqBXaxMV6NLOBdpVrr9w) and Instagrammer.
 His website also gives good tips about buying those standard but sometimes hard-to-get components like jacks, pots, standoffs etc. His [GitHub repo](https://github.com/wgd-modular) features firmware for his Daisy Seed module "Loewenzahnhonig" module and KiCAD components and footprints for Eurorack modules.
 * Compact (outer diameter 30 mm) 24 RBG LED ring from [Duppa Components](https://www.duppa.net/shop/rgb-led-ring-small) for rotary encoders
+* 3.5 mm TRS (Tip-Ring-Sleeve) jacks are available as "PJ301M" for vertical mounting where the "3" stands for 3.5 mm (and in a similar fashion "2" for 2.5 mm and "6" for 6.35 mm)
+* Suitable potentiometers for vertical PCB mounting with and without nut can be found as type "RV09" (3 pins) or "RK11" (4 pins with center tap) or "RK14" (7 pins, stereo).
+The classical green pots with nut are "RK097", for horizontal and vertical mounting.
+These pots are often used in pedals.

+  The values are coded like "B203" where "A" is a logarithmic and "B" a linear pot.
+The value in this case is 20 x 10<sup>3</sup> = 20 kOhm.

 ### Breadboarding